 Bake at 350 Fahrenheit for approximately 40 minutes (my oven is a little cool so it may take less time) until the centers are set.
 A knife will come out clean when they're done.

 These crusts are full.
-Do yourself a favor and put them in
+Do yourself a favor and put them inanother pan to bake them in.
+They didn't bake over,

 but the possibility is definitely there.